 Following the lifting of pandemic-related restrictions that will serve to increase consumer footfall within supermarkets and hypermarkets, particularly those in shopping centres, off-trade sales of juice are likely to see slow, but steady volume growth over the forecast period.
 Growth will be impacted by low levels of consumer confidence which will particularly affect the growth of premium products, such as 100% juices, while the juice drinks (up to 24% juice) and nectars may see stronger growth as a result of the greater affordability of such products.

-As the Indonesian economy recovers from the impact of the pandemic over the forecast period, increasing disposable incomes and consumer confidence will complement the growing appeal of juice for those seeking healthier alternatives to other types of soft drinks such as carbonates.
-In addition, the launch of new flavour variants of popular brands has strengthened consumer interest in the category.
+Health and wellness trends will drive growth in juice over the forecast period, as consumers look for healthier alternatives to other types of soft drinks, such as carbonates.
+In addition, the launch of new flavour variants of popular brands will strengthen consumer interest in the category.

-With efforts imposed to curb the spread of COVID-19 having a considerable economic impact and leading to heightened consumer budget-consciousness, existing players in juice are expected to maintain their selling prices.
-To improve profitability, however, they might also look to reduce pack sizes, as consumer purchasing power is estimated to take more than two years to return to its original condition.
+With uncertain economic conditions, including rising inflation, leading to an increasing budget-consciousness amongst consumers, existing players in juice are expected to maintain their selling prices, at least in the short-term.
+To improve profitability, however, companies might look to reduce pack sizes, as consumer purchasing power is estimated to take more than two years to return to its original level.